Skip to main content

 Mark Morera

-Mark Morera (he/him) is a third-year Cognitive Science major, with Specialization in Machine Learning, at Warren College.
+Mark Morera (he/him) is a fourth-year Cognitive Science major, with Specialization in Machine Learning, at Warren College.
 Mark moved to San Diego from an island named Saipan, in the Northern Marianas Islands.
 Despite the lack of STEM opportunities there, his love for the field grew when he participated in island wide mathematics competitions and other scientific challenges.
 Now in San Diego, he has been able to join clubs and go to engineering forums that furthers his interest in STEM.
 Mark has won first place in a MESA Grade-Level Mathematics competition and met engineers who taught him about their education.
 Mark is pursuing a Bachelor's Degree (perhaps Masters) in computer engineering and with PATHS, Mark can't wait to network with professionals in his field.
 One day, I'd love to give back to the community and prioritize diversity, especially in STEM.

 • Diana Oliva Najarro